MEziliano/HeartDisease/README.md

 <h3> Data Construction</h3>

-After the EDA, was necessary divide some continnous columns in discrete columns and how it behavior with the target.
+After the EDA, was necessary divide some continnous columns in discrete columns and how them behavior with the target.
+Columns like: chol, trestbps and others has pass for this step of Data Construction.

 <h2> Machine Learning </h2>

 Last but not least, the chosen of the best model of the Machine Learning was based in metrics like Accuracy, Precision, Recall and F1.
+After check the best model of a set the models, including linear models and non linear models, the chosen one was the Random Forest Classifier.
+Which pass for a boosting and a hyperparameter tuning to get a better performance.

 <h2> Used in the project! </h2>